PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

 If all values of the group are allowed then the group can be used instead.

+If user does not specify a value for variable the the default value is being used.
 There are predefined system variables which can be used for defining the default value for the variable.
 Here is the list of system variables: